dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

       information/data, ... (there is more data and more events tendinging to inflate this phenomenon exponentially
       ("tetrationally"... lulz))
+      - *dilineate causality as it is processed by different types of autonomous agents*
     - for example, making conclusions about the disemination of pieces of information (how one piece of information spreads amoungst people) may become simply impossible